zjzshyq/Reproduciblity_UW/README.md

-This proj is for Reproducible Research
+This proj is for Reproducible Research in WU

-Team members are:
+Team members:
 Yiqing Hu,Ting Wei, Xinchen Yang and Ludi Feng

-Team leader is Ting Wei
+Team leader: Ting Wei